Arab leaders push for an Israel-Hamas cease-fire now. Blinken says that could be counterproductive

 The Arab ministers repeatedly called for the fighting to stop now and condemned Israel’s war tactics.

-“We cannot accept the justification as considered as the right of self-defense, collective punishment” of Palestinians in Gaza, Egypt’s Sameh Shoukreh said.
+“We cannot accept the justification as considered as the right of self-defense, collective punishment” of Palestinians in Gaza, Egypt’s Sameh Shoukry said.
 “This cannot be a legitimate self-defense at all.”

 Blinken held firm to the U.S. position that a cease-fire would harm Israel’s right and obligation to defend its citizens after the surprise attack by Hamas on Oct.
 7 across southern Israel.
 He said the Biden administration’s commitment to Israel’s right to self-defense remains unwavering.